akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_debian8_php7.rst

     Use the time zone matching your location, for example *America/Los_Angeles* or *Europe/Berlin*.
 See http://www.php.net/timezones for the list of all available timezones.

-Setting-up the Hybrid Storage MySQL/MongoDB
+Setting up the Hybrid Storage MySQL/MongoDB
 -------------------------------------------

 If you use the full SQL storage with MySQL, you don't need to follow this section, and you're done.